MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/inheritance.md

 ---
-title: "Style Inheritance"
+title: "Style Inheritance in Xamarin.Forms"
-description: "Styles can inherit from other styles to reduce duplication and enable reuse." ms.prod: xamarin ms.assetid: 67A3A39C-8CC0-446D-8162-FFA73582D3B8 ms.technology: xamarin-forms
+description: "Styles can inherit from other styles to reduce duplication and enable reuse.
+This article explains how to perform style inheritance in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 67A3A39C-8CC0-446D-8162-FFA73582D3B8 ms.technology: xamarin-forms